 All of us will grieve in some way.
 Not all of us will lose our child or children, but all of us will have grief in our life and so if we can learn about it and know how to face it and it’s an important topic.

-To learn about Megan and dealing with the loss of a child, visit her website.
+To learn about Megan and to deal with the loss of a child, visit her website.
 Or in her Facebook group for grieving moms.
 You can also find Megan on Instagram and Facebook.

 Have you subscribed to the Real Happy Mom podcast?
 If not, I’m encouraging you to do it today.

 I don’t want you to miss any upcoming episodes.
-I am planning on adding some bonus episodes that you won’t find on this website and if you’re not subscribed you might miss out on those.
-Click here to subscribe in iTunes!
+I plan to add some bonus episodes that you won’t find on this website, and if you’re not subscribed, you might miss out on those.
+Click here to subscribe to Apple Podcast!

-Just click here to review, select “Ratings and Reviews” and “Write a Review” and let me know what your favorite part of the podcast is.
-Thanks in advance!
+Just click here to review, select “Ratings and Reviews” and “Write a Review,” and let me know your favorite part of the podcast.
+Many thanks for considering my request.

 Don’t have iTunes?
 You can subscribe to the podcast Google Podcast, Anchor, Spotify, Breaker, Castbox, Overcast, RadioPublic, and Stitcher.